What's a sorority?

 We, the Undergraduate members of women's fraternities, stand for good scholarship, for guarding of good health, for maintenance of fine standards, and for serving, to the best of our ability, our college community.
 Cooperation for furthering fraternity life, in harmony with its best possibilities, is the ideal that shall guide our fraternity activities.

-We, the Fraternity Women of America, stand for service through the development of character inspired by the close contact and deep friendship of individual fraternity and Panhellenic life.
+We, the fraternity women, stand for service through the development of character inspired by the close contact and deep friendship of individual fraternity and Panhellenic life.
 The opportunity for wide and wise human service, through mutural respect and helpfulness, is the tenent by which we strive to live.